The EAPA Learning Center

 Certificate of Recognition (EAS-C)

-Register Today to take EAS-C training in Texas or South Carolina!
+Register Today for EAS-C training, March 7 in South Carolina!

 What is the EAS-C?

 An exciting new certificate training course for EAP network affiliate providers offered and endorsed by EAPA!

 Developed by a team of experts this certificate course provides mental health professionals with a unique opportunity to get an insider's view of providing EAP services as an extension of private practice.
 The course will include tips for identifying the types of services you may wish to provide for EAP vendors and detailed information which may help you significantly increase EAP referrals.

 Already on an EAP panel?
 You can learn how to become the EAP vendor’s “go-to” clinician and get more referrals!
 We give you insider information and an EAPA-endorsed certificate, so you can attract more EAP referrals to your practice!

 Special bonus: Certificate course completion includes a FREE one-year listing in EAPA’s EAS-C database, specifically marketed to EAP network managers!

 EAPs from the perspectives of work organizations, EAP vendors, and network providers;

 The similarities and differences between working with mental\behavioral health clients and EAP clients;